Yufeng-L/Tweets-Analysis/README.md

 ### Reminder: don't forget to add '' when entering key word
 ## User Stories
 - I, the user, should be able to grab most recent tweets with my desired input.
-- I, the user, should be able to grab tweets through one's timeline.
-(Deleted in the latest ver)
+- I, the user, should be able to grab tweets through one's timeline. __(Deleted in the latest ver)__
-- I, the user, should be able to visualize the results of output.
-(Via wordcloud)
+- I, the user, should be able to visualize the results of output. __(Via wordcloud)__
 - I, the user, should be able to get sentiment analysis from Google Natural Language API about my desired input.

 ## Google Natural Language API

 - __Pre-work__

  Before beginning our work, the first thing we have to do is prepareing the environment for Python development.
-Use command line like:pip install --upgrade google-cloud-storage to insrall some libraries for our project.
-The most important thing is if you want to run your program in a terminal or something else, you need to set the environment variable GOOGLE_APPLICATION_CREDENTIALS to the file path of the JSON file containing the service account key.
+Use command line like:__pip install --upgrade google-cloud-storage__ to install some libraries for our project.
+The most important thing is if you want to run your program in a terminal or something else, you need to set the environment variable __GOOGLE_APPLICATION_CREDENTIALS__ to the file path of the JSON file containing the service account key.
 This variable only applies to the current shell session.
 If you open a new shell, you need to set the file path again.

 - __Get sentiment from a text__

- The Python program Google_text_sentiment.py gives an example of analyzing the sentiment of a simple text "Hello, world!".
+ The Python program __Google_text_sentiment.py__ gives an example of analyzing the sentiment of a simple text "Hello, world!".
 We will get the sentiment score and sentiment magnitude from this API.

 - __Get entities from a text__